Libera-Chat/libera-chat.github.io/content/_guides/helpers.md

 ---

 Communities are healthiest when everyone works together to maintain the space and shape the culture.
-If we leave all the emotional labor for Operators to deal with, they will be more likely to
+If we leave all the emotional labor for operators to deal with, they will be more likely to
 [burn out](/guides/catalyst#remember-to-take-breaks-to-avoid-burn-out).

-These are some things non-Operator helpers can keep in mind during challenging situations to avoid making more work for others.
+These are some things non-operator helpers can keep in mind during challenging situations to avoid making more work for others.

 ## Let small things slide